Count that day won when, turning on its axis, this earth imposes no additional taxes.

 People don't choose their careers; they are engulfed by them.

-The person who knowshowwill always have a job.
-The person who knowswhywill always be his boss.
+will always have a job.
+The person who knows why

 It's true hard work never killed anyone but I figure why take the chance?

-We should never be allowed to forget that it is the customer who, in the end, determines how many people are employed and what sort of wages companies can afford to pay.
+We should never be allowed to forget that it is the customer who, in the end,

 I became a newspaperman.
 I hated to do it, but I couldn't find honest employment.